This website requires Javascript for some parts to function propertly. Your experience may vary.

 Right sizing for optimal pumpout frequency

 Animal fats, dairy, sugars, salts and all other food waste will decay overtime inside of a grease interceptor.
-These food particles create hydrogen sulfide gas, which eats away at steel and concrete grease interceptors from the inside out.
+These food particles create sulfuric acid and hydrogen sulfide gas, which eat away at steel and concrete grease interceptors from the inside out.
 The average lifespan of a steel grease interceptor is 5 years and the average lifespan of a concrete grease interceptor is 10 years.
 The solution is mandating only non-corrosive materials such as polyethylene.

 The Water Environmental Research Foundation's 2008 report on fats, roots, oils and grease shows that FOG deposits found in collection systems were made up of calcium and iron from hard water, concrete and steel corrosion.
 Inadequate construction practices, such as insufficient concrete cover for reinforcement, improper curing, or poor concrete quality, can lead to increased vulnerability to corrosion as well.